 The Trump Administration apprenticeship-initiative sounds pretty good.
 It works for me.

 From the Coach’s Corner, here are related public policy solutions:

 Why President Trump’s Growth Budget, Reforms Matter — Deficit-spending and the resulting massive debt severely damages America’s economic prospects and hurts each American.
 But a disciplined approach will make America great again — by shrinking the national debt and implementing other needed reforms.

-How Bad Policy and Journalists Hinder Economic Prosperity — The nation’s economy will strongly improve if we capitalize on lessons in common-sense economic-growth policies from two late presidents.
+No Thanks to Bad Policy and Journalists , Economic Handcuffs Coming Off — By removing handcuffs on the nation’s economy, it will continue its strong growth if we capitalize on lessons in common-sense economic-growth policies from two late presidents.

 “Do what you love to do and give it your very best.
 Whether it’s business or baseball, or the theater, or any field.
 If you don’t love what you’re doing and you can’t give it your best, get out of it.
 Life is too short.”